dialpad/dialtone/packages/dialtone-vue2/.github/CONTRIBUTING.md

 The first is to remember that Dialtone Vue strives to offer components to be shared by multiple teams or features.
 Generally, one-off or first-time elements (i.e. snowflakes) aren't a great fit, though there may be the occasional exception.

-The second is to check with the Dialtone team (in [#dialtone](https://dialpad.slack.com/messages/dialtone/)) to ensure the contribution isn't already requested, planned, or even complete.
+The second is to check with the Dialtone team (in #dialtone Dialpad channel) to ensure the contribution isn't already requested, planned, or even complete.

 ### Roles